m-tassano/fastdvdnet/README.md

 This source code provides a PyTorch implementation of the FastDVDnet video denoising algorithm, as in Tassano, Matias and Delon, Julie and Veit, Thomas. ["FastDVDnet: Towards Real-Time Deep Video Denoising Without Flow Estimation", arXiv preprint arXiv:1907.01361 (2019).](https://arxiv.org/abs/1907.01361)

-## Video Examples
+## Datasets and Video Examples

-You can download several denoised sequences with our algorithm and other methods [here](https://www.dropbox.com/sh/m9mpz1m1b55x420/AAAt1wes43brv37BmBxw07jna?dl=0 "FastDVDnet denoised sequences") (more videos coming soon)
+You can download several denoised sequences with our algorithm and other methods [here](https://www.dropbox.com/sh/m9mpz1m1b55x420/AAAt1wes43brv37BmBxw07jna?dl=0 "FastDVDnet denoised sequences")

+### Trainset

+The 2017 DAVIS dataset was used for training.
+You can find a list with the names of the 480p sequences employed [here](https://gist.github.com/m-tassano/27c1ef00ca42a8e50c2cee8a4205e559).
+The dataloader needs the sequences in mp4 format.
+You can find the converted .mp4 files under the _training_ folder [here](https://www.dropbox.com/sh/m9mpz1m1b55x420/AAAt1wes43brv37BmBxw07jna?dl=0 "FastDVDnet denoised sequences").

+Note: when converting the sequences one has to pay particular attention to the 'crf' and 'keyint' ffmpeg parameters to avoid strong compression.
+For the code to convert the image sequences see this [gist](https://gist.github.com/m-tassano/0536391eb79d63864e5005ea4da88243)

+### Testsets

+Two testsets are used in the paper: _Set8_ and the _2017 DAVIS testset_.

+_Set8_ is composed of 8 sequences: 4 sequences from the _Derf 480p_ testset ("tractor", "touchdown", "park_joy", "sunflower") plus other 4 540p sequences.
+You can find these under the _test_sequences_ folder [here](https://www.dropbox.com/sh/m9mpz1m1b55x420/AAAt1wes43brv37BmBxw07jna?dl=0 "FastDVDnet denoised sequences").

 ## Running Times